Summary

 Edward’s employment law experience began whilst he was a solicitor, this included advising corporate client’s about TUPE, drafting consultancy agreements and providing advice on settlement agreements.
 Having been called to the bar, Edward has represented Claimants and Respondents in the employment tribunal on a range of different matters including unfair dismissal, discrimination, whistleblowing and TUPE.

-In December 2023 Edward represented the Claimant in the case of PC Coaches of Lincoln Ltd v T C Mini Coaches Ltd 2601179/2023, a case that turned on whether TUPE had been complied with and whether a pay rise purportedly given during the TUPE process was valid (news article on route-one.net).
+In December 2023 Edward represented the Claimant in the case of PC Coaches of Lincoln Ltd v T C Mini Coaches Ltd 2601179/2023, a case that turned on whether TUPE had been complied with and whether a pay rise purportedly given during the TUPE process was valid.

 In December 2022, Edward appeared before the employment tribunal in Watford on behalf of the Claimant in the case of Ms D Patel v Simon Cooper and Co Ltd (1) Mr M Morjaria (2) 2205729/2021, a case turning on whether the Claimant had been dismissed following the making of a protected disclosure and harassment.

-Edward has a wide range of expertise and experience when dealing with contractual disputes.
-As a solicitor, Edward working with the commercial department of a leading Leicestershire law firm, regularly drafting and advising on a range of contracts include asset and share sale agreements, partnership agreements and standard terms and conditions.
-Upon being called to the bar Edward has represented clients on several contractual dispute matters on both the fast-track and multi-track including franchise disputes, partnership disputes and debt recovery.
+Edward has a wide range of expertise and experience when dealing with business and property disputes.
+As a solicitor, Edward worked within the commercial department of a leading Leicestershire law firm, regularly drafting and advising on a range of contracts including asset and share sale agreements, partnership agreements and standard terms & conditions.
+Upon being called to the bar Edward has regularly been instructed on contractual and commercial property disputes on both the fast-track and multi-track.